 We account for our ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
 Ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
-Our ordinary shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, as of December 31, 2021 and 2020, 16,000,000 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the accompanying balance sheets.
+Our Public Shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
+Accordingly, as of December 31, 2022 and 2021, 6,762,117 and 16,000,000 ordinary shares subject to possible redemption, respectively, are presented as temporary equity, outside of the shareholders' deficit section of the accompanying consolidated balance sheets.